Arsybai/sayuDB/README.md

 # Tutorial
 ### 1. Getting Started
 #### 1.1 Installation
-Before you can use PostgreSQL you need to install it, of course.
+Before you can use sayuDB you need to install it, of course.
 Just clone this repository and place it to your project folder.

 #### 1.2 Creating database